rajsandilya/Capstone/README.md

 Reference: https://www.fda.gov/drugs/drug-shortages/graphic-drug-supply-chain-example
 - - - -
 #### Executive Summary:
  This ML System is developed to help Drug Wholesaler's Sales Representatives or Retail Pharmacy Purchasing Team to analyse drug prices by comparing them to baseline (Medicaid).
-Medicaid.gov collects approximate invoice prices payed by retail pharmacies for Medicaid patents (Senior citizens, disabled, Pregnant etc), it is called National Average Drug Acquisition Cost (NADAC) dataset.<br>
+Medicaid.gov collects approximate invoice prices payed by retail pharmacies for Medicaid patients (Senior citizens, disabled, Pregnant etc), it is called National Average Drug Acquisition Cost (NADAC) dataset.<br>
     These prices are not actual prices payed by patents that are not eligible for Medicaid, which is why this data helps to draw a baseline for comparitive purpuses.
 In addition to NADAC dataset, a subset of Master Drug Data Base (MDDB) is brought here for cross referring GPID & GPPC grouping and also Wholesale Acquisition Cost (WAC), Average Wholesale Price (AWP).

  * A fine tuned Ensemble bagging RandomForestRegression model is developed to predict prices and utility functions were created to generate reports based on drug groupings GPID & GPPC.
 RandomForestRegression model scored 87%.
- * Found specific drug prices changing with time, hence created a ARIMA time series model to forcast the prices.
+ * Identified specific drug groups, whose prices were changing over time, hence created a ARIMA time series model to forcast the prices.
 Since NADAC dataset is a mixed bag, Time Series analysis was done on specific groups and obtained good results.

 A Drug Wholesaler or Retailer can introduce their actual Invoice prices (non-medicaid) and compare with the country-wide baseline prices or create similar models against their actual Invoice prices (non-medicaid).
-These models will help Wholesaler while onboarding a Retailer/Customer and vice versa.
+These models will help Wholesaler while onboarding a Retailer/Customer and vice versa in contract negotiations.

 #### Terminology:
  * Types of drugs available: